SPECIAL ADVISING AREA

 Academic Preparation

-Distinguishing Your Application
+Your Application will Stand Out

 Our professors will push you and your classmates will inspire you.
 But everything you’re studying will come into play and take on real meaning through your work crew involvement and community service engagement.